 After the compilation, a record_local executable file is generated in this directory, as shown in the figure.

-The Agora Recording SDK is integrated.
+The Agora On-premise Recording SDK is integrated.

 Learn how to record by using the command line: Record a Call.